Specialsfrontbig clearSpecials2Frontbig

 “Code Gold,” Lisa whispered.

-“Good,” she said, seeing no teacher.
+“Good,” she said, spotting no teacher.

 She snatched her backpack off her chair and raced into the coat closet.
-Seconds later she reappeared, wearing a red flannel shirt and pleated skirt.
+Seconds later, she reappeared, wearing a red flannel shirt and pleated skirt.
 In place of her old sneakers, she wore white cowboy boots with silver stars on the sides.
 A red mask hid her eyes and nose.
-A red bandana circled her neck and a red cowboy hat covered her head.
+A red bandana circled her neck, and a red cowboy hat covered her head.

-“Much better,” she said.
+“Better,” she said.

 The cowgirl tied a lasso in her jump rope.
 She twirled it over her head.
-“First, a quick warm-up.
-Yippee-ay-ee-I-owe-you!”

 Crack!